AnnaOrtega-NOAA/sea-turtle-population-toolkit/README.md

 The meaning of `Amount` depends on the selected action.

-For example:
+Examples:

-* nest protection: nests receiving protection;
+- nest protection: nests receiving protection;
-* headstarting: net additional turtles alive because of the intervention;
+- headstarting: net additional turtles alive because of the intervention;
-* adult protection: adult deaths prevented.
+- adult protection: adult deaths prevented.

 The interface collects the biological assumptions needed to translate those quantities into delayed ANE contributions.